doctrine/orm/docs/en/tutorials/getting-started.rst

     throw your ORM into the dumpster, because it doesn't support some the more powerful SQL concepts.

-    Besides handwriting DQL you can however also use the ``QueryBuilder`` retrieved by calling
+    Instead of handwriting DQL you can use the ``QueryBuilder`` retrieved by calling ``$entityManager->createQueryBuilder()``.
+There are more
-    ``$entityManager->createQueryBuilder()`` which is a Query Object
-    around the DQL language.
+    details about this in the relevant part of the documentation.

-    As a last resort you can however also use Native SQL and a description of the result set to retrieve entities from the database.
+    As a last resort you can still use Native SQL and a description of the result set to retrieve entities from the database.
 DQL boils down to a Native SQL statement and a ``ResultSetMapping`` instance itself.
 Using Native SQL you could even use stored procedures for data retrieval, or make use of advanced non-portable database queries like PostgreSql's recursive queries.

 Array Hydration of the Bug List
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the previous use-case we retrieved the result as their
+In the previous use-case we retrieved the results as their
 respective object instances.
 We are not limited to retrieving
 objects only from Doctrine however.
 For a simple list view like the
 previous one we only need read access to our entities and can
 switch the hydration from objects to simple PHP arrays instead.

+Hydration can be an expensive process so only retrieving what you need can
-This can obviously yield considerable performance benefits for
+yield considerable performance benefits for read-only requests.
-read-only requests.

 Implementing the same list view as before using array hydration we
 can rewrite our code: